Kozhi Koovuthu (2012 film): Critical reception

-The Times of India wrote "It is only thanks to the work put in by the lead pair and character actor Bose Venkat that there is some interest in the proceedings, though the characters and situations are fairly predictable".
-The Hindu wrote "The story is predictable — right from the start till the end — and therefore completely lacks the element of surprise.
+The Times of India wrote, "It is only thanks to the work put in by the lead pair and character actor Bose Venkat that there is some interest in the proceedings, though the characters and situations are fairly predictable".
+K. R. Manigandan of The Hindu wrote, "The story is predictable — right from the start till the end — and therefore completely lacks the element of surprise.
 However, what the movie lacks by way of suspense, it makes up for with neat performances from its cast".
+Malini Mannath wrote for The New Indian Express, "The director seems to have put in an effort to etch his screenplay fairly neat and the narration has a smooth natural flow.
+The actors fit in suitably too.
+But sans any freshness in the plot or treatment, it has little appeal to the audience".
+Mythili Ramachandran of Gulf News wrote, "Old wine in a new bottle?
+Yes, to some extent.
+Yet, debutant director K.I.
+Ranjith holds viewers’ attention with his neat presentation".